Nanolx/NanoDroid/README.md

 Applications
 ============

-The following applications can be choosen to be removed:
+The following applications are pseudo-debloated by default:

 * Basic Dreams
 * CM File Manager